This post is also available in: Português

 More and more people are checking their emails from their mobile devices, and you need to accommodate their browsing behavior instead of working against it.

-If the links on your email signatures are so tiny that the receivers can’t tap on them accurately, it creates a bad user experience that will affect the overall impression of the brand.
+If the links on your professional email signatures are so tiny that the receivers can’t tap on them accurately, it creates a bad user experience that will affect the overall impression of the brand.
 We suggest you use a font size of around 11 to 14.
 These font sizes are usually compatible with any font and readable on any device.

 Therefore, the 320px wide email signature is excellent for the mobile platform, take a look at this example.